Campus-Molndal-CLOH24/Majestic_Monkeys_XmasAdventure/README.md

 # Majestic_Monkeys_XmasAdventure
-The adcenture of Santa and the lite monkey
+The adventure of Santa and the lite monkey